 We continue exploring how we best contribute to reducing our carbon footprint, and this is actively handled at the country level, taking national characteristics into consideration.
-Our overall ambition is to use non-destructive methods as far as possible.
-Some subsidiaries are frontrunners – Polygon in the Netherlands, for example, became the first climate-neutral Dutch company in the industry in 2018 and continues to work in the same spirit.
+Our overall ambition is to use non-destructive methods as far as possible, where some subsidiaries are frontrunners – Polygon in the Netherlands, for example, became the first climate-neutral Dutch company in the industry in 2018 and continues to work in the same spirit.

 Polygon’s efforts within resource-efficient operations are centred around responsible use of vehicles, equipment, materials, chemicals and waste.
 Prioritised activities include reduction of fuel consumption from the service fleet, waste management and recycling, use of energy efficient equipment (such as fans),